Newark Earthworks

 World Heritage

-In September 2023 the Newark Earthworks, along with 6 other Hopewell Ceremonial Earthworks, were inscribed on the UNESCO World Heritage List.
+In September of 2023, the Newark Earthworks, along with 6 other Hopewell Ceremonial Earthworks, were inscribed on the UNESCO World Heritage List.
 These other sites include Fort Ancient and 5 sites within Hopewell Culture National Historical Park.
 These earthworks are masterpieces of creative human genius and are lasting marks of a culture that is no longer present that was influential to shaping the landscape.
 Learn more about these sites by visiting the Hopewell Ceremonial Earthworks webpage!

 Want to Volunteer?

 Join us in preserving the Newark Earthworks and telling the story of this important site by lending a helping hand with site maintenance, educational and interpretive programs, and more!
-Find out more about volunteering at the Ohio History Connection here!
+Find out more about volunteering at the Ohio History Connection here.

 Please visit this webpage regularly or check our Facebook Page to get updates and info about upcoming events.